 The University at Buffalo Modernizes the Wind Turbine

 To meet the projected demands for electricity while reducing fossil fuel emissions, the University at Buffalo teamed up with Atrevida Science to develop an active morphing blade to operate at 14 percent greater efficiency than current wind turbines.
 A team at the University at Buffalo aims to have the blade automatically adjust to real-time changes in wind and speed direction, reducing the likelihood of turbine failures by 70 percent.
-Their revamped design will eventually assist in various applications including aviation, aerospace, shipbuilding, uncrewed aerial vehicles, where to buy viagra pills onshore wind generation, and other sectors.
+Their revamped design will eventually assist in various applications including aviation, aerospace, shipbuilding, uncrewed aerial vehicles, onshore wind generation, and other sectors.

 Engineering Innovation Hub Housed at SUNY New Paltz